opdev/l5-operator-demo/docs/markdown/level3.md

 </aside>

 ---
-#### How do we consume the postgres operator
+#### How to consume the postgres operator
 - OLM installs it as a dependency
-- The PostgresCluster custom resource
+- Our operator manipulates the PostgresCluster custom resource

 <aside class="notes">
   Speaker note: